 In this 11- day long short-term study program, students will learn how early European values and policies influenced the development of U.S. health and social policies.
 We will visit historical and cultural sites, such as the St. Patrick’s Cathedral, Bog Museum, Blarney Castle, and the Mercy International Center in Dublin, where the Sisters of Mercy began their worldwide healthcare mission.
 We will stay in Galway for two days and visit the Irish Workhouse Centre, where guides will explain what life was like for poor families who lived in workhouses in the late 1840s to the early 1920s.
 The next day, we will take a scenic drive to Cliffs of Moher, a natural masterpiece of sea cliffs off the coast of southwestern Ireland.
 We will depart from Shannon International Airport the next day for our flight home.

-NOTE: Early enrollment discounts apply through Sept.
+NOTE: Early enrollment discounts apply through Oct.
 15th ($150 discount until August 15th); $100 discount from Aug.
-15-Sept 15.
-Must be approved and enrolled to receive discounts.
+15- Oct.
+15. Must be approved and enrolled to receive discounts.

 Some Meals (breakfasts and four dinners are included)

 Souvenirs & other personal purchases (e.g. coffee, clothing, etc.)

 Maximum Credit Hours: 3